adamexists/ledr/README.md

 ## Roadmap

 The current targeted features are:
-- Completing functionality related to lot management and capital gains/losses
-- Thereafter, expanding the set of reports available, including at least:
+- Expanding the set of reports available, including at least:
-  - Lots, capital gains / losses, assignment strategies, holdings, & net worth
   - Transaction-based reports, views, & searching
   - Arbitrary filtering of financial statement reports (fuzzy account matching)
-  - Prices and rates, declared and inferred, over time

 Once the project is feature-complete, I will do a documentation push, which will signal the end of the first phase of development.
-I am targeting Q2 2025 for this.
+I am targeting Q1 2025 for this.

 The second phase of development is looser, but will likely consist of an API